josephDorsey/FreeCodeCamp-HTML-and-CSS-Projects/appVisDesign.md

 }
 Add a width property to the entire card and set it to an absolute value of 245px.
 Use the fullCard class to select the element.

+# Applied Visual Design: Adjust the Height of an Element Using the height Property

+You can specify the height of an element using the height property in CSS, similar to the width property.
+Here's an example that changes the height of an image to 20px:

+img {
+  height: 20px;
+}
+Add a height property to the h4 tag and set it to 25px.

+Note: You may need to be at 100% zoom to pass the test on this challenge.